Grokzen/redis-py-cluster/docs/upgrading.rst

 Class StrictClusterPipeline was renamed to ClusterPipeline.

-Method SORT has been changed back to only allow to be executed if keys is in the same slot.
+Method SORT has been changed back to only allow execution if keys are in the same slot.
 No more client side parsing and handling of the keys and values.

 1.3.2 --> Next Release